 Skip to main content

-The fastest and recommended way to develop add-ons is using a local Visual Studio Code devcontainer.
-We maintain a devcontainer for this purpose which is used in all our add-on repositories.
-This devcontainer setup for VS Code runs Supervisor and Home Assistant, with all of the add-ons mapped as local add-ons inside, making it simple for add-on developers on Windows, Mac and Linux desktop OS-es.
+The fastest and recommended way to develop apps (formerly known as add-ons) is using a local Visual Studio Code devcontainer.
+We maintain a devcontainer for this purpose which is used in all our app repositories.
+This devcontainer setup for VS Code runs Supervisor and Home Assistant, with all of the apps mapped as local apps inside, making it simple for app developers on Windows, Mac and Linux desktop OS-es.

 • Follow the instructions to download and install the Remote Containers VS Code extension.